-In an aim to break the blockade in Gaza, which has literally been turned into an open air prison, we attempted to broadcast the injustices occurring in this geography to the world by organizing events such as the Gaza Land Convoy (On the Road to Palestine) and the Gaza Freedom Flotilla that included the Mavi Marmara ship, with many people of conscience from international groups, and continue to do so at the present.
+In an attempt to break the blockade in Gaza, which has literally been turned into an open air prison, we attempted to broadcast the injustices occurring in this geography to the world by organizing events such as the Gaza Land Convoy (On the Road to Palestine) and the Gaza Freedom Flotilla that included the Mavi Marmara ship, with many people of conscience from international groups, and we continue to do so at present.

 Gaza Freedom Flotilla